“I am glad someone asked about something I needed info on. Best part about this community.”

 Share what failed.
 Your mistakes could prevent someone else making them.
 Failure shared is failure useful.

 Answer questions.
-Your experience is valuable even when it doesn’t feel like it.
+Your experience is valuable even when it does not feel like it.
 The thing that seems obvious to you might be exactly what someone needs to hear.

 Engage genuinely.
 Not just asking for help when you need it.
 Responding to others.
 Celebrating their wins.
 Supporting their struggles.